 The cons of owning a structured settlement are very similar to annuity ownership.
 If you decide to tap into your structured settlement early, you will have to pay surrender charges and IRS penalties if you are under the age of 60.
 In addition to that, you cannot renegotiate the terms of your contract after it has been agreed upon and signed.
 You may also lose some money to cover the administrative fees of the insurance company that established the structured settlement.

 While you can’t tap into your structured settlement annuity early, you do have the option of selling a portion or all of your structured settlement payments to a buyer on the secondary market for immediate cash.
 Structured settlement owners typically will do this if they have an emergency or have incurred significant high interest debt.
 However, it is important to know that any sale must be approved by a judge to ensure it is in the best interest of the structured settlement owner.

 If you are thinking about selling your structured settlement payments, contact us today to receive a free quote.
 Our team can help you understand the process of selling your structured settlement payments and guide you through the legal process of getting approval from a judge.
-We have vetted our partners very rigorously to ensure you get the best deal possible.
+We our partners with CBC Settlement Funding who will help you get the best deal possible.
 If you have carefully considered your options and believe selling your payments is the right financial decision, we urge you to speak with one of our representatives today.